 In the context of the Group's overall risk profile, financial instruments do not represent the most significant exposure.
-Commercial risk associated with our business partnerships, technology risk around future development and market risk relating to adoption of the technology will have considerably more impact on our risk profile than the risks relating to financial instruments.
+Commercial risk associated with our business partnerships, technology risk around future development and market risk relating to adoption of the technology will have considerably more impact on the Group's risk profile than the risks relating to financial instruments.